hashicorp/consul/website/source/docs/acl/auth-methods/kubernetes.html.md

 to be used to authenticate to Consul.
 This method of authentication makes it easy to introduce a Consul token into a Kubernetes pod.

+This page assumes general knowledge of [Kubernetes](https://kubernetes.io/) and the concepts described in the main [auth method documentation](/docs/acl/acl-auth-methods.html).

 ## Config Parameters

 The following auth method [`Config`](/api/acl/auth-methods.html#config)